Headcount and FTE inputs

 Part-time share

-The share of included headcount with positive weekly hours below the selected standard full-time hours.
+The share of included heads with positive weekly hours below the selected full-time standard.

-The weekly hours that count as 1.0 FTE for the report being prepared.
+The weekly hours value that equals 1.0 FTE for the report.